bdintelligence20/bcc/deployment-guide.md

     - Replaced `sun.net.util.IPAddressUtil` with custom regex patterns for IP validation
   - Remove unused imports of internal Java APIs:
     - Removed import of `jdk.nashorn.internal.ir.IfNode` from HistoryServiceImpl.java
+  - Update the Spring Boot Maven Plugin version from 2.1.1.RELEASE to 2.5.13 to be compatible with Java 17
   - Configure appropriate resources in the app.yaml files (CPU, memory, disk)

 - **Port Configuration for Other Services**: All services have been configured to use the correct ports: